wwarthen/RomWBW/ReadMe.md

-that much of the work is derived from the work of others in the RetroBrew Computers Community including Andrew Lynch, Dan Werner, Max Scane, David Giles, John Coffman, and probably many others I am not clearly aware of (let me know if I omitted someone\!).
+that much of the work is derived from the work of others in the RetroBrew Computers Community including Andrew Lynch, Dan Werner, Max Scane, David Giles, John Coffman, and probably many others I am not clearly aware of (let me know if I omitted someone!).

 I especially want to credit Douglas Goodall for contributing code, time, testing, and advice.
 He created an entire suite of application programs